AdvancedPlacement English Language and Composition 11 Tentative Course Syllabus 2015—2016

 AP courses are college level classes on a high school campus.
 The course is designed to prepare students to take the required AP exam in May.
 We will focus on reading a variety of complex texts using critical reading strategies and writing rhetorical analyses, arguments, and research papers requiring the synthesis of sources.
 This curriculum emphasizes the craft of language rather than the literature and the necessary critical thinking skills required to successfully comprehend and complete the AP exam.
 Students may receive college credit depending upon the score earned.
 After this course, students are ready for college writing assignments in the humanities, social sciences, sciences,etc. Although fiction is included in the course, the focus is on non-fiction as the AP exam is usually comprised of 100 percent non-fiction passages.
 Perhaps most importantly, however, is the lifelong capability of reading/viewing any item and possessing the capabilities to discern the actual meaning for one's self.

 Write name on above and turn in the first week of school.
-We will share these items during classroom activities.
+We will share these items during classroom activities, so that you don't have to bring to class each day.

-Please consider donating to the class room tissues, wide-rule notebook paper, pencils and/or black pens.
+Please consider donating to the class room tissues,extra wide-rule notebook paper, extra pencils and/or black pens.
 Students can use these items when needed.

 AP Exam Preparation Students will practice multiple choice and take mock AP exam(s) to become accustomed to both the test format and timing needed to complete the exam successfully.
 Numerous essays/multiple choice practices will also be assigned, so the necessary skills will be practiced for success onthe free-response section of the AP exam.

-EXAM INFO: The AP exam is scheduled for Friday May 9, 2014 at 8 A.M.
+EXAM INFO: The AP exam is scheduled on Wednesday May 11, 2016 at 8 A.M.
 I recommend that you periodically check the College Board website at http://www.collegeboard.com/student/index.html?student for updates and assistance.
 You will receive more details from the AP Test Coordinator,Mrs. Newby.
 College Board reserves the right to change the testing date.
-The cost is $89.00 and is payable to Mrs. Newby's office with a mid March deadline.
+The cost is $91.00 and is payable to Mrs. Newby's office with a mid March deadline.

 College Credit: Go to the followingwebsite in order to see the college credit given for your selected colleges: http://collegesearch.collegeboard.com/apcreditpolicy/index.jsp